 For most families, the key transition is from Year 2 to Year 3.
 Stillness shares a site with Stillness Junior School, which is an obvious local pathway, but transfer is not automatic and it is managed through the local authority admissions process.

-Lewisham’s published guidance for September 2026 confirms that applications for a Year 3 place (junior transfer) must be made by 15 January 2026.
-Practically, that means families should treat the junior transfer as a second admissions cycle, with its own deadlines, rather than assuming continuity.
+Lewisham's published guidance for September 2027 confirms that applications for a Year 3 place (junior transfer) must be made by 15 January 2027.
+Practically, families should treat the junior transfer as a second admissions cycle, with its own deadlines, rather than assuming continuity.

 Applications open: Monday 1 September 2025